F3 Marks Usage

 PAX of F3,

-This post intends to answer questions about what is considered permissible use of the F3 logo, name, and other marks of F3 Nation, LLC and/or The Iron Project.
-As always, I invite you to send feedback and questions to email@example.com.
+This page intends to answer questions about what is considered permissible use of the F3 logo, name, and other marks of F3 Nation, LLC and/or The Iron Project.
+As always, we invite you to send feedback and questions via our Contact Form (select “Copyright question or issue” from the “Why you’re contacting us” dropdown menu).

 Overview of F3 Marks